Scion xB: Second generation (E150; 2007)

 The second-generation Scion xB is styled as a 5-door hatchback of the t2B concept.
 Toyota unveiled the production xB at the 2007 Chicago Auto Show.
 The new xB was rounder in shape and larger than its predecessor.
 The 2008 model year xB is 2.8 in wider, 12 in longer - including 4 in longer wheel to wheel - and 600 lb heavier than the first-generation xB.

-The first-generation Scion xB was based on the original Toyota bB and it's Yaris platform, but the second-generation xB was now based on the new Corolla's platform.
+The first-generation Scion xB (being a rebadge of the original Toyota bB) was based on the Yaris platform, but the second-generation xB was based on the new Corolla's platform.
 Design changes were said to be based on American buyers' "wants" relative to the first-generation.

 The Scion xB was produced by Kanto Auto Works, Ltd. based in Japan.
 Due to the 2011 Japanese earthquake, production was suspended from 14 March 2011 to 18 April 2011, affecting several Toyota vehicles, including the Scion xB and Scion xD.
 Plants affected by the disaster included the Toyota Motor Hokkaido Plant, the Toyota Motor Tohoku Plant, and the Central Motor Corporation Miyagi Plant, which produces the Toyota Yaris.

 The second-generation xB is equipped with a 2.4 L straight-4 Toyota 2AZ-FE engine rated at 158 hp and 162 lbft, shared with the first-generation tC and the Toyota Camry, which at 22 mpgus city / 28 mpgus hwy has a higher fuel consumption than the previous model's 1.5 L engine (26 mpgus city / 31 mpgus hwy).
 A five-speed manual and a sequential-shift four-speed automatic are the only factory options aside from the color and stereo.

 A choice of three new head units is available on all 2008 Scions.
 All sound systems feature six speakers and standard iPod connectivity.
 The base head unit has MP3, WMA, and AAC CD compatibility and Scion's SSP equalizer presets.
 The base unit can also be set to any of three Scion model presets (xB, xD, or tC) and includes an "Automatic Sound Levelizer" feature that automatically increases the volume as the vehicle speed and ambient noise increases.
 The Premium head unit features a small LCD that can display pictures and movies downloaded from Pioneer's website in addition to the features on the base unit.
 A navigation system is also available.
 The SNS 100 system can play DVD movies in addition to GPS functionality and the features of the base system, aside from the backlit color choices.

 All xBs come standard with four-wheel anti-lock brakes, brake assist, electronic brakeforce distribution, Vehicle Stability Control driver and front passenger dual stage airbags, front seat-mounted side torso airbags, front and rear side curtain airbags, and a first-aid kit.

 In 2013, the xB was chosen by cars.com as a Top 10 Best Base Model.